-By Cat Stardew.
-Last Updated 29th June 2022.
+By Danielle Graves.
+Last Updated 20th September 2023.
 In this online guide, we are going to look at how to use a mental health compensation calculator.
 Additionally, we will cover some of the reasons why you might want to make a claim for harm caused to your mental health.

 We can’t hope to cover every possible combination of circumstances that could lead to a claim in this guide.
 However, we can still answer any more questions that you may have after reading this guide.
 You can call 0161 696 9685 and speak to one of our claims experts, or get in touch with us online.
 They can help you further.